chinchalinchin/being-and-death/02_towards_an_ontology_of_death.md

 [^10]: In what follows, we abandon the halls of solipsism for a moment, to make further progress in the event its negation is ever shown to be the case.
 [^11]: We do not say `world` here, in anticipation of the conclusions to follow.
 We will see again that `world` and `space` are not synomnous, as we have remarked tangentially in the preceding discussions of **Schopenhauer**.
 [^12]: "_throughout the course of its existence_" What does this mean if not "_until it dies_"?
 Has Death covertly entered into the dialectic, even at this early stage?
+[^13]: Recall that appearance is not equivalent to existence.

 ### Other-as-Death